 In 2015 over the course of 2 hunts 16 hunters tagged 14 bucks, with the best buck having a 33 inch main frame and gross scoring 196 inches.

 5-day hunt guided 2×1 is only $5,500 with cabin accommodations and airport pickup can be arranged in Grand Junction for $150.
-HCU has had over 100 hunters with this out tter in the past 20 plus years without any complaints and have taken lots of great trophies.
+HCU has had over 100 hunters with this outfitter in the past 20 plus years without any complaints and have taken lots of great trophies.
 Next available deer opening is in 2018.
 HCU’s Cliff Graham has been on this hunt.
 April 4th deadline.
 Hunt MD21.
 MD21 Hunt Photos.

 HUNT KODIAK ISLAND

-This outfitter offers a 4 day unguided hunt for $3,800 and hunters can take up to 3 bucks and also enjoy some fantastic duck hunting and shing.
+This outfitter offers a 4 day unguided hunt for $3,800 and hunters can take up to 3 bucks and also enjoy some fantastic duck hunting and fishing.
 Private cabins or suites for accommodations with prepared meals are included, along with daily transport to hunting area by boat.
 He starts about the second week of November and finishes by early December.

-Past HCU customers have been astounded with the excellent duck hunting that is also included.
-Extra days are available for $950.
+5 days/6 nights is $4,750 or 6 days/7 nights are $5,500.
 License is $85 and deer tags are $150 each, no taxes.
 Hunt SD162.

 We work with another outfitter that operates out of a lodge with 6 bedrooms, shower, bar, TV and sauna.
 Success has run 100 percent on this 7 day guided hunt from October 5 to November 30.
 One deer limit priced at only $4,000 guided 2×1 or $5,000 1×1.
-Many hunters have taken record book bucks with this out tter including the new #3 SCI and #11 Boone and Crockett.
+Many hunters have taken record book bucks with this outfitter including the new #3 SCI and #11 Boone and Crockett.
 Excellent sea duck hunting for many species and fox hunting is also included.
-Hunters y into Kodiak and charter to the lodge for about $200 round trip.
+Hunters fly into Kodiak and charter to the lodge for about $200 round trip.
 Hunt SD783.
 SD783 Hunt Photos.